JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-In some cases, clear communication will call for different tenses.
+Clear communication may call for different tenses.
 Look at this example:

 > When I was a teenager, I **wanted** to be a fire fighter,